joao-neves95/js.web.components/README.md

 ## Features Roadmap:
 - [x] Implement component property rendering
 - [ ] Implement for loop with component property rendering from an array
+- [ ] Implement two-way data binding
 - [ ] Implement for loop with component property rendering from an object
-- [ ] Implement two-way data binding
+- [ ] Implement if statement
 - [ ] Implement support for having sub-components (render components inside other components)

 ## Motivation: